Medical Billing and Coding Certificate Program

 Credits3

-The goal of our program is to prepare you to take the Nationally Registered Certified Coding Specialist (NRCCS) Certification Exam.
-Once you have this certificate, you will have opportunities to begin your new career as a certified medical billing and coding specialist.
+The goal of our program is to help prepare you to take the Nationally Registered Certified Coding Specialist (NRCCS) Certification Exam.
+Upon passing, you’ll have the opportunity to begin your career as a certified medical billing and coding specialist.

 • Medical billing and coding specialist